Daniel Perez (politician): Florida House of Representatives

-In January 2025, Perez alongside other Floridian Republicans including Florida Senate president Ben Albritton helped to bring down an attempt by governor DeSantis to call a special session on the topic of illegal immigration.
+In January 2025, Perez, alongside other Floridian Republicans including Florida Senate President Ben Albritton, helped to bring down an attempt by DeSantis to call a special session on the topic of illegal immigration.
 Perez claimed that the call for a special session should "... be used sparingly and not be stunts used to generate headlines.", as well as calling the governor's proposals "bureaucratic".
 As a replacement, Perez and other Republican state legislators have pushed through and passed the "Tackling and Reforming Unlawful Migration Policy Act" (TRUMP Act) which DeSantis has criticized for being "substantially weaker" than what he had pushed for and threatened to veto the bill.
-Perez has also split with the governor on the issue of the budget, helping to override a veto on funding for legislative operations, reporting that "This veto was at best a misunderstanding of the importance of the appropriation, or, at worst, an attempt to threaten the independence of our separate branch of government."